Home Compare FLS vs SUN.SW

 Flowserve vs Sulzer: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Sulzer carrying a narrow edge on growth.
+Sulzer holds the cleaner structural position, with the lead spread across growth and valuation.
 Flowserve still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Flowserve carries the stronger setup — intact trend against Sulzer's broken trend.
 That leaves a split case: the structural lead stays with Sulzer, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (FLS: Russell 1000, SUN.SW: STOXX 600).